 Between 1987 and 1992 alone, the Bureau opened twenty new U.S. federal prisons.
 Through the 1990s, the inmate population doubled again, reaching 136,000 by the end of 1999.
 Much of this growth was “[due to] efforts to combat illegal drugs, weapons, and immigration [violations].”
 Please note that these are only for violations of federal laws.

 From the 1990s to May 2016, the Bureau of Prisons’ population grew to 195,947 men and women.
-During 2012, the Bureau had an operating budget of approximately $6.82 billion, second only to the Federal Bureau of Investigation’s $8.1 billion within the Department of Justice.
+In 2012, the Bureau had an operating budget of approximately $6.82 billion, second only to the Federal Bureau of Investigation’s $8.1 billion within the U.S. Department of Justice.

 The Bureau has continued to add bed space by building new facilities and revamping old ones at significant expense.
 Regardless, its prisons now hover at about 109.9 percent of design capacity.
 This overcrowding percentage is a reduction from the 1992 peak of 165 percent over design capacity.